-Why don't most overseas house sitters charge a fee?
+Why don't most overseas house sitters charge?

 Because house sitting is a value exchange.
 Home owners offer free accommodation in return for looking after their home and beloved pets.
 This exchange is usually built around trust (not money), which is at the heart of the international house sitting community.
 Overseas house sitting could also incur problems with immigration if you charge and don't have a work visa.
 And for some of us we prefer to be a part of the sharing economy and feel that charging would change the expectations and overall dynamic.